tinue/synology-docker-services/INSTALL.md

 ## Clone the Project
 * Once you are logged in, change into the `docker` directory.
 Often this is `/volume1/docker` but this can change if you have more than one volume defined.
-* Once in the directory, clone the repository: `git clone git@github.com:tinue/SynologyDevServer.git`
+* Once in the directory, clone the repository: `git clone git@github.com:tinue/synology-storage-server.git`
 * If you get an error message similar to `Could not create directory '/var/services/homes/me/.ssh'` then the `home` directory support is not enabled on your Synology.
 For this project, this is irrelevant and the error message can be ignored.
-* Change into the directory: `cd SynologyDevServer` and see if the files are present: `ls -la`.
+* Change into the directory: `cd synology-storage-server` and see if the files are present: `ls -la`.

 # Startup
 ## Start the Servers
 * This command starts all of the servers: `sudo docker-compose up -d`.

 ## Check if the servers are running
 Open the Docker package on the Synology.
-You should see all three containers running.
+You should see both containers running.

 ![Docker](screenshots/running-images.png)